JetBrains/teamcity-documentation/topics/docker.md

 <td>

+Available for the _File Content_ source type:

-_Available if the file cis selected as the source_.
-You can enter the content of the Dockerfile into the field.
+You can enter the content of the [Dockerfile](https://docs.docker.com/engine/reference/builder/) into the field.

 </td></tr><tr>